 #2 Green Up the Grass

 If your house has a front yard, make sure it‘s neat and green by following a lawn maintenance calendar.
 You don’t want bare spots, sprawling weeds, or an untrimmed appearance.

 “It’s so simple to go to Home Depot, buy fertilizer, apply it every six weeks, and water it,” says Mitch Kalamian, a landscape designer in Huntington Beach, Calif.
 “It will green up.”

 If the yard looks really scruffy, you may decide to invest in some sod.
-Sod will average about 15-35 cents/sq. ft., according to the National Gardening Association.
-If you hire a landscaper to sod your yard for you, labor will add 30% to 50% to the total cost of the project.
+Sod will cost about 30 cents to 83 cents per square foot, according to Fixr.
+If you hire a landscaper to sod your yard for you, labor will add 57 cents to 93 cents to the total cost of the project.

 Another alternative is to plant low-maintenance turf grasses.
 Turf grasses are durable and drought-resistant.
-Expect to pay $18-$30 for enough turf grass seed to plant 1,000 sq. ft. of lawn area.
+Five pounds of turf grass seed would cost about $33.

 If you’re not sure what to plant, inquire at your local garden center.
 Often, they’ll have a display of bedding plants chosen for their adaptability to your area.
 Also, they‘ll be inexpensive because they’re in season, says Peter Mezitt, president of Weston Nurseries in Hopkinton, Mass.
 Try pansies in the summer, and asters and mums in the fall to add vibrant color.
 “That’s what we do around the entrance to our garden center,” Mezitt says.